Watch the video

 - If necessary, meet with the mentor and mentee and make the handoff.
 Do this for up to 4 meetings until the mentor is ready to take the lead.

 - Follow up with the mentor for support and ongoing training.
 This includes helping to discern when the time is right the complete The Pursuit.

 - What is your initial reaction to this video?
-Do you disagree with any of it?
 What jumped out at you?

 - How many people are you directly trying to lead right now?
 How is it working for you?
 On a scale of 1-10, how stressed are you as a pastor?

 - On average, how many people do you connect with for pastoral care each week?
 In the long run, is it helping them?
 Give some specific examples.